jacksonh/VRXVerbalExpressions/README.md

 An Objective-C implementation of [VerbalExpressions](https://github.com/VerbalExpressions)

 ## Installation
-For now, just drop in the .h/.m files.
-In the near future I will add to CocoaPods
+For now, just add VRXVerbalExpressions.h and VRXVerbalExpressions.m files to your project.

+(CocoaPods coming soon)

 ## Examples